 - HB Naturals ;

 1000000 pre-launch coins will allow this first project to be funded. (or similar, should the target property below, no longer be available.)

-A first project operated in-house is required in order to ensure ThePeopleCoin will work sucessfully and to asertain and fix any potential problems before mass adoption.
+All PeopleCoin projects will be operated in-house in order to ensure ThePeopleCoin will work sucessfully and to asertain and fix any potential problems before mass adoption.

-- To secure £525,000 of funding to provide for the purchase of the WEST COUNTRY INN, BURSDON MOOR, NR.
-HARTLAND, NORTH DEVON, EX39 6HB.
+- To secure funding to provide for the purchase of suitable property.

-- To provide a sound business case for purchasing the above business and successfully operating it during our first trading year and beyond
+- To provide a sound business case for purchasing a business and successfully operating it during our first trading year and beyond

 We have been researching the small to medium hotel market extensively over the last couple of years and have viewed and stayed in numerous establishments to identify what constitutes a suitable property to operate from.